UniversalDependencies/docs/_en/feat/Degree.md

 * _hardest, fastest, latest, longest, highest, easiest, earliest, furthest, farthest, soonest, lowest, closest, best, worst, least, quickest, slowest_

-Note that most adverbs in English don't have a `Degree` feature because their sencond and third degree are constructed periphrastically using the adverbs _more_ and _most_, e.g. _more quietly_, _most seriously_.
+Note that most adverbs in English don't have a `Degree` feature because their second and third degree are constructed periphrastically using the adverbs _more_ and _most_, e.g. _more quietly_, _most seriously_.
 <!-- Interlanguage links updated Pá kvě 14 11:08:30 CEST 2021 -->